Fresh Content SEO Alternative: Preventing Decay Right from the Start

 Yes, it’s possible.
 I by now focus on evergreen content and links that can’t break too fast.
 How?
 Let me explain now.

-One Today but Hundreds and Thousands of Yesterdays and Tomorrows
+One Today but Many Yesterdays and Tomorrows

 Unless you’re part of a large organization you need to stop cover news.
 The problem with news is that they decay very fast.
 Yesterday’s news is old already.